France-ioi/taskgrader/README.md

 Some additional dependencies are required to support all languages:

-    apt-get install fp-compiler gcj-4.9 nodejs php5-cli
+    apt-get install fp-compiler gcj-4.9 nodejs php5-cli python3

-and you need to have a binary called `gcj` (not provided by Debian/stable):
+Some systems don't provide the `gcj` shortcut, in that case make a symlink to your version of `gcj`, such as:

     ln -s /usr/bin/gcj-4.9 /usr/bin/gcj

+#### Control groups (for contest environments)

-Additionally, in a contest environment, you may want control groups enabled in your kernel:
+In a contest environment, you may want control groups enabled in your kernel:

     apt-get install cgroup-tools

+On some kernels, you might need to (re)activate the memory subsystem of control groups (on Debian, you can check whether the folder `/sys/fs/cgroup/memory` is present).

+You can do this by using the `cgroup_enable=memory` kernel option.
+On many systems, you can do that by editing `/etc/default/grub` to add:

+    GRUB_CMDLINE_LINUX="cgroup_enable=memory"

+and then executing `update-grub` as root.
+Once enabled, set `CFG_CONTROLGROUPS` to `True` in `config.py` (after installation) to enable their usage within the taskgrader.

+Some more information can be found in the [isolate man page](http://www.ucw.cz/moe/isolate.1.html).

 ### Installation